SumeghaGodara/snakemake/introduction.md

 Container:
 A container image is an encapsulated, portable environment that is created to distribute a scientific analysis or a general function.
 Containers help with reproducibility of such content as they nicely package software and data dependencies, along with libraries that are needed.

+### What are containers

+- **Containers are running instances of Singularity/Docker images — containers run the actual applications.
+A container includes an application and all of its dependencies.
+It shares the kernel with other containers, and runs as an isolated process in user space on the host OS.**